MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Complete-MgBetaTeamPrimaryChannelMigration.md

 Migration mode is a special state that prevents certain operations, like sending messages and adding members, during the data migration process.
 After a completeMigration request is made, you can't import more messages into the team.
 You can add members to the team after the request returns a successful response.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Complete-MgTeamPrimaryChannelMigration](/powershell/module/Microsoft.Graph.Teams/Complete-MgTeamPrimaryChannelMigration?view=graph-powershell-1.0)

 ## SYNTAX